Kohima War Cemetery

 A committee from the Battalion designed a monument, that was constructed from local stone by the Pioneer Platoon.
 It is sited at Kennedy Hill, on the Aradura Spur, & was unveiled on 25 November 1944 by the Battalion’s Commanding Officer, Lieutenant Colonel Masterton Smith, who had fought throughout the Battle of Kohima.

-The Monument, overseen by The Commonwealth War Graves Commission, is now surrounded by local housing, but (in 2017) was reported as being in good order & looked after carefully by the family living beside it.
+The Monument, overseen by The Commonwealth War Graves Commission, is now surrounded by local housing, but is looked after carefully by the family living beside it.

 The Royal Norfolk Regiment